inkle/ink/Documentation/WritingWithInk.md

 #### Advanced: a portion of the "full" list

 You can also retrieve just a "slice" of the full list, using the `LIST_RANGE` function.
+There are two formulations, both valid:

+	LIST_RANGE(list_name, min_integer_value, max_integer_value)

+and

 	LIST_RANGE(list_name, min_value, max_value)

+Min and max values here are inclusive.
+If the game can’t find the values, it’ll get as close as it can, but never go outside the range.
+So for example:

+	{LIST_RANGE(LIST_ALL(primeNumbers), 10, 20)}

+will produce

+	11, 13, 17, 19

 ### Example: Tower of Hanoi